bgshacklett/www.digital-traffic.net/docs/blog/posts/swimctl-pool-automation.md

 * Use Off-the-Shelf Parts

-  The whole journey started because of the badly behaved companies who have a stranglehold on the pool supply market, so the most important requirement was to build the entire system using readily available components.
+  This whole journey started because of badly behaved companies who have a stranglehold on the pool supply market, so the most important requirement was to build the entire system using readily available components.
 I wanted to ensure that any part of the system could be easily replaced without jumping